Oenone: Biography

-Oenone was a mountain nymph (an oread) on Mount Ida in Phrygia, a mountain associated with the Mother Goddess Cybele and the Titaness Rhea.
+Oenone was a mountain nymph on Mount Ida in Phrygia, a mountain associated with the Mother Goddess Cybele and the Titaness Rhea.
 Her gift of prophecy was learned from Rhea.
 Her father was either the river-gods, Cebren or Oeneus.
 Her name links her to the gift of wine.

 Mythology

 Paris, son of the king Priam and the queen Hecuba, fell in love with Oenone when he was a shepherd on the slopes of Mount Ida, having been exposed in infancy (owing to a prophecy that he would be the means of the destruction of the city of Troy) and rescued by the herdsman Agelaus.
 The couple married, and Oenone gave birth to a son, Corythus.
+When Paris swore he would never desert her, Oenone (through her gift of prophecy) informed him that - whilst his love for her was true now - he would later sail across the sea to find another lover and bring ruin to his family.
+Paris, perhaps disturbed or afraid, always attempted to dismiss her warnings.

-When Paris later abandoned her to return to Troy and sail across the Aegean to kidnap Helen, the queen of Sparta, Oenone predicted the Trojan War.
+Her prediction came true when Paris abandoned her, returning to his birth parents in Troy and sailing across the Aegean for Helen, the queen of Sparta.
 Out of revenge for Paris's betrayal, she sent Corythus to guide the Greeks to Troy.
 Another version has it that she used her son to drive a rift between Paris and Helen, but Paris, not recognizing his own son, killed him.

-The only extensive surviving narration of Oenone and Paris is Quintus Smyrnaeus, Posthomerica, Book X, ll.
-259-489, which tells the return of the dying Paris to Oenone.
+One of the only extensive surviving narrations of Oenone and Paris is Quintus Smyrnaeus, Posthomerica, Book X, ll.
+259–489, which tells the return of the dying Paris to Oenone.
 Mortally wounded by Philoctetes's arrow, he begged Oenone to heal him with her herbal arts, but she refused and cast him out with scorn, to return to Helen's bed, and Paris died on the lower slopes of Ida.
 Then, overcome with remorse, Oenone, the one whole-hearted mourner of Paris, threw herself onto his burning funeral pyre, which the shepherds had raised.

 A fragment of Bacchylides suggests that she threw herself off a cliff, in the Bibliotheke it is noted "when she found him dead she hanged herself", and Lycophron imagines her hurtling head first from the towering walls of Troy.
-Her tragic story makes one of the Love Romances of Parthenius of Nicaea.
+Her tragic story makes one of the Love Romances of Parthenius of Nicaea, where she jests to the messenger that Paris should have asked Helen to heal him but sets out to save her former husband all the same.
+Still, she arrives too late, and ends her life out of grief.

 Ovid includes an imagined reproachful letter from Oenone to Paris in his Heroides, a text that has been extended by a number of spurious post-Ovidian interpolations, which include an elsewhere unattested rape of Oenone by Apollo.